modal-labs/modal-examples/internal/readme.md

 When a PR is opened, any changed examples are run via GitHub Actions.

+You can find the commands used to execute tests in the `.github/workflows` directory.
+These can be used to run the tests locally.
+You may need to install the `requirements.txt` in this folder to do so.

-This workflow is intended to catch errors at the time a PR is made -- incuding both errors in the example and issues with the execution of the example in the monitoring system.
+This workflow is intended to catch errors at the time a PR is made -- including both errors in the example and issues with the execution of the example in the monitoring system, like file imports.

 #### Continual Monitoring